alexanderfournierdemos/PuppetTechnicalDemo/README.md

 ## Project Overview

 The solution provided Uses Ansible to deploy Jenkins on Vagrant.
 You must first install ansible and configure your development environment to run this project.
-You can do so with the following
+You can do so using the "Getting Started" section below.
+The project links to a custom ansible role repository that makes configuration of future deployments version controlled and highly customizable.